rusavi/github-tools/readme.md

 # Update

-When you want to update all the folders, run `./update`.
+When you want to update all repositories, run `./update`.

 This command will first check to see if you have made any changes in the repository, if so it will run `git fetch --all`, and if there is no changes